McDonald's and Shake Shack Report Mixed Earnings Amid Rising Costs and Shifting Consumer Sentiment

 Key Facts

-- McDonald's CEO said consumer spending could be 'getting a little bit worse.'
+- McDonald's shares have fallen 10% over the last year, with the CEO noting consumer spending 'could be getting a little bit worse.'

 What Happened